siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 1. Bring up Atmel Studio 6.1.
 If the project complains that you don't have the complete project or some parts are not found don't worry - you don't need it if all you are doing is programming (and not compiling).

 ### Programming
+_NOTE: If anywhere in these next steps you get a dialog asking to upgrade the SAM-ICE firmware, do it._

 1. Select `Tools`/`Device Programming`